shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-object-limits.md

 ---

-#  Microsoft Invest - universal pixel object limits
+#  Microsoft Invest - Universal pixel object limits

 There are limits for how many audiences, conversions, custom events, and parameters you can create, as well as a data size limit for information